|

 Final thoughts

-I absolutely loved visiting Old Sukhothai!
+I absolutely loved visiting Old Sukhothai as a solo traveller in Thailand!
 I found the historical site fascinating and the grounds are really lovely.
 I think a visit to Old Sukhothai makes a fantastic addition to any Thailand itinerary and provides a glimpse into the fascinating history of Thailand.

 Is Lempuyang Temple worth visiting in Bali?